TR13/Python_Project_for_DS/README.md

 # Python_Project_for_DS
-Python Project for data science - Wbscrapping
+Python Project for data science - Webscrapping